Inspiration From Life: One Man Realizes the True Meaning of Wealth

 Searching for the Root of My Pain

-In the midst of my confusion, I did everything I could to locate the root of my problem and I found the answer in the:
+In the midst of my confusion, I did everything I could to locate the root of my problem and I found the answer in the word of God:

 “‘Money makes the world go round’ is the philosophy of Satan and it prevails among the whole of mankind, among every human society.
 You could say that it is a trend because it has been instilled into the heart of every single person and is now affixed in their heart.
 People went from not accepting this saying to growing used to it so that when they came into contact with real life, they gradually gave tacit approval to it, acknowledged its existence and finally, they gave it their own seal of approval.
 Isn’t this process that of Satan corrupting man? … So after Satan uses this trend to corrupt people, how is it manifested in them?
 Don’t you feel that you couldn’t survive in this world without any money, that even one day would just be impossible?
 People’s status is based on how much money they have as is their respectability.
 The backs of the poor are bent in shame, while the rich enjoy their high status.
 They stand tall and proud, speaking loudly and living arrogantly.
 What does this saying and trend bring to people?
 Don’t many people see getting money as being worth any cost? … That is to say, this saying already controls your behavior and your thoughts, and you would rather have your fate controlled by this saying than give it all up.
 People do this, they are controlled by this saying and manipulated by it.
 Isn’t this the effect of Satan corrupting man?”